 There are many historic monuments at Calton Hill and it really doesn’t take long to climb to the top.
 From Calton Hill you can see across to nearby Arthur’s Seat.

 Arthur’s Seat is located in Holyrood Park and is the highest point in the park at over 250 metres above sea level.
 It offers magnificent sweeping views across the city and beyond.
 Climbing up to Arthur’s Seat is an easily accessible hike, and everyone visiting Edinburgh should definitely do it!
 There are several different trails you can take to reach Arthur’s Seat, and although it is a popular place it is never crowded.
 You can get some really nice landscape photos here with the jagged cliffs and dramatic hills.

 On the edge of Holyrood Park likes Holyrood Palace, once home to Mary Queen of Scots, and where Queen Elizabeth II resides when she comes to Edinburgh.

-The most famous tourist location in Edinburgh is it’s Castle – home to Scotland’s Crown Jewels.
+The most famous tourist location in Edinburgh – and one of the best places to visit in all of Scotland is Edinburgh Castle – home to Scotland’s Crown Jewels.
 Edinburgh Castle sits on Castle Rock – an extinct volcano, and looms over the city.
 The impressive and imposing castle, dating back from Medieval times, plays an important role in the history of Scotland and can be seen from all over the city as it dominates the skyline.